Five easy ways to decrease your site’s bounce rate.

 If a site visitor can’t find a way to interact with or purchase from you, they’ll go somewhere else and up goes your Bounce Rate!

 If your site is over five years old, chances are that it may not be mobile responsive.
-This means that your website appears exactly the same on a mobile or tablet as it does on a full sized computer.
+This means that your website appears the same on a mobile or tablet as it does on a full-sized computer.
 In turn, this makes your content too hard to see without zooming in – something that mobile users hate to do when browsing the web.

-Never fear, this doesn’t always mean that a whole site rebuild is required.
-There a number of options available in most cases – just contact your website developer for more information (or Rusty Mango Design).
+Never fear, this doesn’t always mean that an entire site rebuild is required.
+There are a number of options available in most cases – just contact your website developer for more information (or Tropical Coast Web Design).

-Take look at your site with fresh eyes (better yet – get someone else with fresh eyes) and have a look at the repairs suggested’here.
+Take look at your site with fresh eyes (better yet – get someone else with fresh eyes) and have a look at the repairs suggested above.

 Does your bounce rate need a bit of a fixer-upper?